hytest-org/hytest/doc/JupyterBook_Admin.md

 sidebar text goes here...
 :::
 </pre>
-The specified text will appear as a gloss/sidebar in the right margin.
-See the examples [here](https://jupyterbook.org/en/stable/content/layout.html#sidebar-content)
+The specified text will appear as a gloss/sidebar in the right margin when rendered with JupyterBook.
+See the examples [here](https://jupyterbook.org/en/stable/content/layout.html#sidebar-content).
+But in plain markdown, will render just as you see it above (with the `{sidebar}` directive visible.)

 ### Admonitions